 USC Tuition (flat rate): Please see the Schedule of Classes or the USC Catalogue for the USC tuition rate.

 Student Health Insurance

-USC requires that all students provide proof of health insurance.
-Since many students receive coverage under a non-USC plan, USC Off Campus Health Insurance is not automatically applied to the student’s account.
-Students requiring USC Off Campus Health Insurance need to contact the USC Student Health Insurance office at (213) 740-0551.
+USC requires all students provide proof of health insurance.
+Since many students receive coverage under a non-USC plan, USC off-campus health insurance is not automatically applied to the student’s account.
+Students requiring USC off-campus health insurance need to contact the USC Student Health Insurance office at (213) 740-0551.
 They will be billed for an “off-campus” health insurance policy.
-Students will not be billed for the Student Health Center.
+Students will not be billed for the USC Student Health Center.

-USC students attending the Washington Semester program at The George Washington University (GWU) live in residence halls on campus and pay housing directly to GWU.
-Each room includes a kitchen and is equipped with cable and a computer hook-up.
+USC students attending the Washington Semester program at The George Washington University live in residence halls on campus and pay housing fees directly to GWU.
+Each room includes a kitchen and is equipped with cable and a internet connections.
 Most have separate dining areas and living rooms.
-Classrooms, the library, the subway and athletic center are within a five to 10-minute walk from the residence halls.
+Classrooms, the library, the subway and athletic center are within a 10-minute walk from the residence halls.

 Costs vary by semester and location.
 For spring semester 2016, the estimated cost of housing is $6,800 (16 weeks).

 The USC Alumni Club of the Nation’s Capital offers the Washington Intern Scholarship Program to assist USC undergraduates who intern in a Congressional office or other public affairs-related internship approved by the Washington Semester program.
 Internships are an excellent way to learn about the governmental process, understand more about federal policy, and determine whether a job in government or a related field is right for you.